MarioVilas/winappdbg/doc/source/Downloads.rst

 License
 -------

-This package is released under the `BSD license <http://en.wikipedia.org/wiki/BSD_license>`_, so as a user you are entitled to create derivative work and :ref:`redistribute <redistribution>` it if you wish.
+This software is released under the `BSD license <http://en.wikipedia.org/wiki/BSD_license>`_, so as a user you are entitled to create derivative work and :ref:`redistribute <redistribution>` it if you wish.
 A makefile is provided to automatically generate the source distribution package and the Windows installer, and can also generate the documentation for all the modules using `Epydoc <http://epydoc.sourceforge.net/>`_.
 The sources to this documentation are also provided and can be compiled with `Sphinx <http://sphinx-doc.org/>`_.